LelsersLasers/Minecraft/mc_raylib_cpp/README.md

 	- Hold only some chunks in memory
 		- Live read/write to file
 - World gen
-	- More biomes
+	- Biomes based on noise maps
+		- Ex: humidity and temperature
 	- 3d perlin noise
-	- Made from 5 diiferent noise setups
+	- Height made from multiple noise maps with different setups (octaves, etc)
 		- +spline interpolation (or something like that)
 	- Caves
 - Fog